OfficeDev/office-js-docs-pr/docs/reference/manifest/control-menu.md

 - A root-level menu control.
 - A list of menu items.

-When used with **PrimaryCommandSurface** [extension point](extensionpoint.md), the root menu item displays as a button on the ribbon.
-When the button is selected, the menu displays as a drop-down list.
+When used with the **PrimaryCommandSurface** [extension point](extensionpoint.md), the root menu item displays as a button on the ribbon.
+When the button is selected, the menu displays as a dropdown list.
 Submenus are not supported.

 When used with **ContextMenu** [extension point](extensionpoint.md), a root menu item displays on the context menu.
 When the root item is selected, the menu items display as a submenu.
 None of the items can itself be a submenu, because only one level of submenus is supported.